dgudim2/obsidian_vault/uni/English/Research proposal (w7, w8)/Proposal parts 1 and 2 - AI (w8).md

 The aim of my research would be to find out how students and teachers at VGTU feel about using AI in the classroom.

-# PART 2 -Research Questions
+# PART 2 - Research Questions

 > Write four research questions for the following thesis statement.
 Think about what you would like to find out, who you would like to ask
 > ‘The aim of the study is to see whether SPA’s could be implemented into academic life at VGTU.’